-In accordance with state budget law, the Districts' board of directors holds public hearings in the fall each year to approve the budget and appropriate the funds for the ensuing year.
-The appropriation is at the total fund expenditures and other financing uses level and lapses at year-end.
-The Districts' board of directors can modify the budget by line item within the total appropriation without notification.
+In accordance with state budget law, the Districts' boards of directors holds public hearings in the fall each year to approve the budget and appropriate the funds for the ensuing year.
+The appropriation is at the total fund expenditures and other financing uses level and lapses at yearend.
+The Districts' boards of directors can modify the budget by line item within the total appropriation without notification.
 The appropriation can only be modified upon completion of notification and publication requirements.
 The budget includes each fund on its basis of accounting unless otherwise indicated.